 Recently, I was very graciously asked to be part of a panel discussion on where to start with WordPress SEO.
 This was for the WPBlab show, hosted by Jason Tucker of WP Watercooler and Bridget Willard of WordImpress.
 Also appearing on this episode was Michael Bay of Flaunt Your Site.
 Just a few things we […]

 Recently, someone asked me if there’s a way to connect MailChimp to Google Analytics, track what links people click.
 The answer is YES!
 Below are the steps you need to take to track MailChimp clicks in Google Analytics.

 In October of 2015, Google debuted a new project called AMP, or Accelerated Mobile Pages.
 The project is open-source, with other companies like Adobe, Twitter, Vox Media, BBC, The Guardian, and The New York Times also contributing to this project.
 So what is AMP?
 And why does it exist?
 For the last few years, web […]

 Sliders and image carousels are a ubiquitous feature on millions of websites.
-But numerous studies suggest that image carousels are ineffective at conversions.
+However numerous studies suggest that image carousels are ineffective at conversions.
 A 2013 Notre Dame study showed only 1% of participants clicked on auto-forwarding slides, and of those that did click, 84% clicked the first slide.
 This means the chance of any subsequent […]

 This method for finding the most important pages on your website isn’t something I discovered on my own.
 I first heard about it from Chase Reeves on the Fizzle blog.
 I highly advise you check out the original article.
 You’ll need to have a Google Analytics account to make this work.
 The longer you’ve had […]